nic-hartley/redshell/README.md

 # Redshell

-For now, this is a half-built engine and some 'concept art'.
+For now, this is a half-built engine, a third of an MVP, and some 'concept art'.
 You can try it out by installing from crates.io:

 ```sh